 To prepare for the next contingency, system adjustments may be made, including changes to generation, uses of the transmission system, and the transmission system topology [FAC-010-3 R2.4; FAC-011-3 R2.4].

-As required by NERC Reliability Standard TPL-001-4, in the planning horizon, starting with all Facilities in service (planning horizon7), and following any of the multiple contingencies identified in NERC Reliability Standard TPL-001-4, the system shall demonstrate transient, dynamic and voltage stability; all facilities shall be operating within their Facility Ratings and within their thermal, voltage and stability limits; and cascading or uncontrolled separation shall not occur [FAC-010-3 R2.5].
+As required by NERC Reliability Standard TPL-001-4, in the planning horizon, starting with all Facilities in service (planning horizon7), and following any of the multiple contingency Planning Events identified in NERC Reliability Standard TPL-001-4, the system shall demonstrate transient, dynamic and voltage stability; all facilities shall be operating within their Facility Ratings and within their thermal, voltage and stability limits; and cascading or uncontrolled separation shall not occur [FAC-010-3 R2.5].
 The system’s response may include any of the following [FAC-010-3 R2.6]:

 Planned or controlled interruption of electric supply to radial customers or some local network customers connected to or supplied by the faulted Facility or by the affected area [FAC-010-3 R2.3.1].